A Survey on 3D Egocentric Human Pose Estimation

-{Mo\textsuperscript{2}Cap\textsuperscript{2}} \cite{mo2cap2} dataset has been widely used in egocentric pose estimation approaches for training and evaluation purpose using the MPJPE metric.
-The performance of different egocentric pose estimation methods across different actions on this dataset have been depicted in Table \ref{tab:mo2cap2}.
-The average MPJPE across all actions reduces from 97.85 mm in VNect \cite{vnect} method to 46.61 mm in SelfPose-UNet \cite{selfpose} method.
-We see that 2D-3D lifting models \cite{selfpose,xregopose} achieved better results than direct 3D pose estimation methods.
-It may be due to the preserved uncertainty information of the joints.
-The methods evaluated on this dataset do not perform well on the poses where body parts are partially visible or occluded.
-The {Mo\textsuperscript{2}Cap\textsuperscript{2}} \cite{mo2cap2} is a synthetic dataset having a large number of training and testing data.
-Though the dataset comprises 3000 subject actions and 700 body textures, performance of these methods deteriorates significantly in complex real world scenarios.
+\textbf{\textit{Performance of Skeletal-based Methods: }} Table \ref{tab:mo2cap2} shows the performance of five different skeletal-based egocentric pose estimation methods across the different actions on the widely used {Mo\textsuperscript{2}Cap\textsuperscript{2}} \cite{mo2cap2} dataset.
+The average MPJPE across all actions reduces from 66.8 mm in EgoFish3D \cite{egofish3d} method to 46.61 mm in SelfPose-UNet \cite{selfpose} method.
+We see that 2D-3D lifting models \cite{selfpose, xregopose} achieved better results than direct 3D pose estimation methods, which may be due to the preserved uncertainty information of the joints.
+Figure \ref{fig:qualitative-result} shows the qualitative evaluation of the 3D poses generated by three different skeletal-based methods on the xR-EgoPose \cite{xregopose} dataset.
+Table \ref{tab:xr-egopose} compares six different skeletal based methods on the xR-EgoPose \cite{xregopose} dataset.
+Overall, the MPJPE of the methods is lower here than those tested in {Mo\textsuperscript{2}Cap\textsuperscript{2}} \cite{mo2cap2} dataset, especially for actions with less visible joints.
+This could be because in this dataset most of the actions used for evaluation are relatively simpler.